the-ray-kar/AgenticAI_Pydantic/README.md

 Using `Field` in Pydantic makes data validation more powerful and structured, improving data integrity in applications.

-### Simple Agent without tool but output in Specified format
+## Simple Agent without tool but output in Specified format using Google AI Studio

 Ensuring the GEMINI_API_KEY is in env.
 You can create a simple agent which return output
 ```python